Hometown: Portland, OR

 Playing in the harmonica styling of Little Walter, Sonny Boy Williamson, James Cotton, Big Walter, Kim Wilson, William Clarke, and Rod Piazza, “Franco blows the back off of it!"
 As good as his harp playing is, Franco's strong vocals are what thrills the listeners.
 His unique vocal style lets you know that you are listening to a true Blues Man......

-Franco and his band, The Stingers, won the Cascade Blues Association Muddy Award for "Best New Act" in 2007, and represented the CBA at the International Blues Challenge, in Memphis, two of the last five years.
+In 2016 Franco was inducted into the Blues Hall of Fame.
+Franco and his band, The Stingers, won the Cascade Blues Association Muddy Award for "Best New Act" in 2007, and represented the CBA at the International Blues Challenge, in Memphis, in 2008 and 2013.
 Franco’s CD's, "Can't Kick Love"(2010), and "I Like It Just Like That"(2013) receive regular airplay on radio stations all around the world, including Europe and Sirius-XM's Bluesville.

 "It's always great to hear a rollicking blues & boogie record standing out from the independent world.
 It's amazing to me this band remains unsigned.
 When I compare them to other great Northwest bands (The Insomniacs, John Nemeth) it occurs to me that they are every bit as polished and entertaining.” ~ Big Daddy, Blues Therapy Radio Station